Bill Morneau: Federal budgets

 On 22 March 2016, Morneau released his first budget as minister of finance.
 Items of note in the budget included $120 billion over 10 years for public infrastructure—focusing on transit, water, waste management and housing—as well as the introduction of the Canada Child Benefit.
 The budget also included money for First Nations communities, as well as larger seniors and employment insurance benefits.

-On 22 March 2017, Morneau released his second budget and Canada's first gender-based federal budget.
+On 22 March 2017, Morneau released his second budget.
 The budget included new federal investments in early learning and child care, more flexible benefits for family caregivers, more support for Indigenous women, and a national strategy to address gender-based violence.
 Additionally, Budget 2017 included $11.2-billion for an 11-year national housing strategy.

 On 27 February 2018 Morneau's third budget continued the theme of greater equality for women in Canada, with money targeting new parental supports, gender equality and anti-harassment initiatives, as well as measures to promote pay equity.
 The budget also included new investments to tackle the opioid crisis, cope with a surge in asylum seekers crossing the border from the United States and improve living conditions for Indigenous people.

 On 21 November 2018 Morneau spoke to Parliament on a "fiscal update" with an increased expenditure of $17.6 billion over six years.

 On 19 March 2019, Morneau tabled his fourth, and final, budget.
 The stated goals of the budget were to help Canadians feel a greater sense of financial security, gain new career skills, and be able to afford a first home.
 This budget also took "initial steps" toward a national pharmacare program by creating a national drug agency with the aim of bulk-buying drugs to lower costs.